Normal Calcium Levels UK

 Age-Related Changes in Calcium Levels

-As we age, our body undergoes several changes, and one of the critical shifts is how it handles Calcium.
+As we age, our body undergoes several changes, and one of the critical shifts is how it handles calcium.

 Factors Affecting Calcium in Older Adults:

-• Reduced Absorption: The gut’s efficiency in absorbing Calcium diminishes with age.
+• Reduced Absorption: The gut’s efficiency in absorbing calcium diminishes with age.

 • Decreased Vitamin D Production: The skin’s capacity to produce vitamin D from sunlight reduces.